dr8co/dr8co/README.md

 In my free time, I enjoy listening to music and learning quantum computing.

-📧 Contact me at dr8co@duck.com
+Learn more about me at https://iandee.me

 ## Skills and Expertise